rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 - Maximum stress levels may exceed the ultimate strength limit, creating failure modes that never occur at real operating levels.
 This leads to false failures that do not represent actual service conditions.
 - Equipment containing mechanical clearances may experience shocks under high acceleration that would not appear at normal levels, or would be much smaller in magnitude.
 These artificial impacts can dominate the test results and mask the actual failure mechanisms of interest.
-- The damage equivalence calculation assumes linear structural behavior, which often breaks down in practice.
+- The damage equivalence calculation assumes linear structural behaviour, which often breaks down in practice.
 As stress levels increase beyond the linear range, errors in the amplification factor become more significant, and the shorter the test time, the larger these errors become.
 This can lead to either overly conservative or non conservative results depending on how the nonlinearities affect the actual structure. @lalanne2010mechanicalvol